swrobel/meta-surf-forecast/README.md

     ```
     You can get valid timezone names from [this list](https://gist.github.com/swrobel/77626ff3d4967ca65c3028dcb336d57a#file-gistfile1-md).
 1. Get the Spitcast spot id, slug (unique text id) & lat/lon data using [their spot list API](http://api.spitcast.com/api/county/spots/orange-county/) (you can change the county at the end of the URL).
 The slug is `spot_id_char` in their API.
 1. Go to the MagicSeaweed page for the spot you want to add.
-Their spot id is the number at the end of the url, and the slug is the text after the slash and before `-Surf-Report`, ex: for `https://magicseaweed.com/Pipeline-Backdoor-Surf-Report/616/` the slug is `Pipeline-Backdoor` and the id is `616`.
+Their spot id is the number at the end of the url, ex: for `https://magicseaweed.com/Pipeline-Backdoor-Surf-Report/616/` the id is `616`.
 1. Go to the Surfline page for the spot you want to add.
 Their spot id is also at the end of the url, ex: for `https://www.surfline.com/surf-report/venice-breakwater/590927576a2e4300134fbed8` it's `590927576a2e4300134fbed8`.
 1. It's strongly encouraged to add all spots for a particular county or region rather than just a single one.
 Be a pal!
 1. Submit a pull request and I'll get it on the site ASAP!